blueskyletters/blueskyletters.github.io/_posts/2020-11-13-the-storyteller-book-review.md

 I also liked the setting of the story- Fort Kochi, a place I really admire.
 This town has a special vintage touch to it.

 _The Storyteller_ is a book that reminded me that it's not always the climax and story that matters and contributes to the suspense of a book; how well it is narrated, the originality of the characters, the writing style...
 These are the most important factors that determine a good book.
 And I can say that _The Storyteller_ has ticked all these boxes.
 I almost often come across good books but it's not every day that I fall in love with one.
 The author has done a wonderful job in penning this story with such good craftsmanship.
+It's one of those books that are in the under-rated category and deserves more attention.

 I would recommend this book to everyone who loves to read heart-touching and meaningful stories.
 Do share your thoughts with me if you've read it!